matryoshkev/analyze-mix-experiment/README.md

 # analyze-mix-experiment
-R script for calculating fitness measures in microbial mix experiments
+R script to calculate fitness measures in microbial mix experiments

+Aimed at Excel-centric workflow